MicrosoftDocs/azure-reference-other/stream-analytics-query-language/timestamp-by-azure-stream-analytics.md

 3. If TIMESTAMP BY OVER \<over spec> clause is used, column names from the clause must be used as grouping key in GROUP BY statements and in all JOIN predicates when joining between streams.

-4. At this time reference data JOIN cannot be used in the queries using TIMESTAMP BY OVER clause.
+4. At this time, reference data JOIN cannot be used in the queries using TIMESTAMP BY OVER clause.

 ## Examples